dyonsetio21/data_analysis_portfolio/powerbi_dashboard/rossmann_sales_performance_dashboard/README.md

-# Rossmann Sales Perorrmance Dashboard - Retail Sales Patterns
+# Rossmann Sales Performance Dashboard - Retail Sales Patterns

 ## Project Overview
 This project analyzes sales data from Rossmann, a retail store chain, to understand what drives sales performance.
 The data was explored using Microsoft Excel and visualized through an interactive dashboard in Microsoft Power BI.